maidsafe/temp_safe_network/safe-cli/README.md

 ### Networks

 The CLI, like any other SAFE application, can connect to different SAFE networks that may be available.
-As the project advance several networks may coexist apart from the main SAFE Network, there could be SAFE Networks available for testing upcoming features, or networks that are local to the user in their own computer or WAN/LAN.
+As the project advances several networks may coexist apart from the main SAFE Network, there could be SAFE Networks available for testing upcoming features, or networks that are local to the user in their own computer or WAN/LAN.

-Currently, with current state of the project there is a shared Vault which acts as public test network accessible to anyone.
+Currently, there is a shared Vault which acts as public test network accessible to anyone.
 And also users may have local vaults running in their own environment.
 The CLI allows users to easily create a list of different SAFE networks in its config settings, to then be able to switch between them with just a simple command.
 Let's see some examples.

 The way SAFE applications currently connect to a SAFE Vault is by reading the vault's connection information from a specific location in the system:
 - Linux: from `~/.config/safe_vault/`